elastic/connectors/docs/reference/box.md

 3. Select `App + Enterprise Access` in App Access Level.

-4. Then authorized your application by admin console.
+4. Authorize your application from the admin console.

-Store the Client Credentials and Enterprise ID and use it in the connector configuration.
+Save the **Client Credentials** and **Enterprise ID**.
+You'll need these to configure the connector.

 ## Configuration